Scattering amplitudes of stable curves: Introduction

 over the locus of MHV curves $\ocM^{\MHV}_{g,n}\subset\ocM_{g,n}$.
 We use two open substacks in the stack of quasi-maps: moduli of stable quotients \cite{MOP} and moduli of presentations of slope-stable line bundles.
 We find a convenient polarization for MHV curves and compactify $\cPic^{MHV}\cC$ by a projective family of compactified Jacobians. \end{Review}

 \begin{Review}[Example~\ref{rbqerhqer} -- continued] While a smooth elliptic curve $E$ degenerates into a wheel $C$ of {\em four} projective lines, $\Pic^2E$ degenerates into $\oPic^{MHV}C$, a wheel of {\em two} projective lines, the MHV components $\Pic^{0,1,0,1}$ and $\Pic^{1,0,1,0}$ represented by stacked on-shell diagrams on the right side of Figure~\ref{SDgSg}.
 Each of these components has the same amplitude form, a phenomenon called {\em ``square move''} by physicists.
-The universal scattering amplitude map $\bLa$ is a ramified double cover of $\bP^1$ by an irreducible curve of arithmetic genus $1$ in all cases of Figure~\ref{SDgSg} except for the four-wheel, when it becomes a reducible $2:1$ cover
+For any of the curves in Figure ~\ref{SDgSg}, the fibre of the universal scattering amplitude map is a ramified double cover of $\bP^1$ by an irreducible curve of arithmetic genus $1$ except for the four-wheel, when it becomes a reducible $2:1$ cover

 \end{Review}

 \begin{Review}[Contents of~\ref{sdvqefv}] Scattering amplitude maps and forms of hyperelliptic curves give a new perspective on the theory of parabolic vector bundles of rank~$2$ on~$\bP^1$.
 A~hyperelliptic curve $C$ is given by the equation $y^2=f(z)$, where $f$ is a polynomial of degree $2g+2$ or $2g+1$ without multiple roots.
 This gives a double cover map